Stars (Duncan Laurence song)

 "Stars" is a song by Dutch singer Duncan Laurence.
-It was released for digital download on 21 May 2021 by Spark Records as the twelfth single from his debut studio album Small Town Boy.
+It was released for digital download on 21 May 2021 by Spark Records as the sixth single from his debut studio album Small Town Boy.
 The song was written by Brett McLaughlin, Jordan Garfield, Wouter Hardy and Duncan Laurence.

 Live performance

 On 21 May 2021, Laurence premiered a pre-recorded live performance of "Stars" as an interval act during the final of the Eurovision Song Contest 2021, held in Rotterdam, the Netherlands on 22 May.
 He was not able to perform live due to a positive COVID-19 test two days prior.